webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Improved-Witch-Bane.md

 action: false
 enabler: true
 cost: ''
-tier: low
+tier: Low
 pools:
   - Speed
 categories:
   - ''
+id: Improved-Witch-Bane
 ---
 ## Improved Witch Bane

 >**Enabler**

 You are trained in the traditional names, habits, suspected lairs, and related topics regarding the witches of your world.
 You know enough of at least one quasi-magical language (such as Latin or Ancient Greek) that you can make yourself understood to them.
 Enabler.